razetime/limn/spec.md

 **Modified commands:**

-`•` Is the prefix for all the commands in this section.
-Converts the next command to a drawing command.
+`•` Toggles drawing mode(Idea from @8dion8 ). if it is on, the following commands will act on the drawing canvas.

 `✎` prints a string or a line of length n, based on it's argument, in the current cursor direction.